plz/E-Series-Graphite-Grafana/README.md

 Data Collection Script Configuration File
 -------------------------------------------------------------------------------
-The data collection script will need a configuration file with details on how to connect to the proxy.
-Check `graphite-collector/proxy-config.conf` or the following snippet:
+The data collection script will need a configuration file with details on how to connect to the appliance.
+Check `graphite-collector/api-config.conf` or the following snippet:

     ###
     ### Santricity Web Services Proxy hostname, FQDN, or IP
+    ### If monitoring a system with embedded management interface use that FQDN.
     ###
-    proxy = mywebservice.example.com
+    restapi = mywebservice.example.com

     ###
     ### Protocol (http|https)